Preload Largest Contentful Paint image

 • There are multiple images in the visible viewport

 • The LCP element relies on JavaScript.
-For example with a slider script or if your site is built upon a JavaScript framework like REACT.
+For example with a slider script or if your site is built upon a JavaScript framework like React.

 1. Determine the LCP element: Run a lighthouse audit and check the largest Contentful Paint Element.
 Make sure the LCP element is indeed an image!